mileszim/awesome-vector-database/README.md

         - Free-text search
         - Relational data entities for metadata
         - gRPC interface with per-built clients for Java/Kotlin and Python

+6. <a name="vexvault"></a>**[Vexvault](https://github.com/xyntopia/vexvault)**
+   - Description: Vexvault is a document storage system which is 100% browser based.
+Vexvault is designed to make your files and data accessible to AI applications like ChatGPT, all while ensuring the users privacy and security.
+It tries to be as easy to integrate and use as possible.
+   - Features:
+        - 100% browser based
+        - based on HNSWlib + indexeddb
+        - zero-cost
+        - scalability by pushing embedding calculation to the edge
+        - fast, because it can omit the network
+        - large amount of storage through use of indexedb

 ## Commercial Databases